Backflow Prevention Program

-- Applications will be reviewed and prioritized for purposes of determining funding eligibility based on the following:
+- Applications will be reviewed and prioritized for the purpose of determining funding eligibility based on the following:

 a.
-One or more sanitary sewer backups have occurred at the building and have been reported to the District.
+One or more sanitary sewer backups have occurred at the building and were reported to the District.
 The owner must provide documentation of previous sanitary sewer backups.

 b.
-Any building which has the potential to experience sanitary sewer backups as a result of insufficient elevation differential between the building’s internal plumbing and the District’s sanitary sewer system.
-No sanitary sewer backups have occurred at the property, but the owner is desirous of installing a backflow prevention device as a preventative measure.
+The building has the potential to experience sanitary sewer backups as a result of insufficient elevation differential between the building’s internal plumbing and the District’s sanitary sewer system.
+No sanitary sewer backups have occurred at the property, but the owner desires to install a backflow prevention device as a preventative measure.

 - An owner desiring to participate in this program must complete the following steps:

 a.
 Owner submits a completed and signed Application for Participation form.

 b.
 Upon receiving a Notice of Eligibility from the District, the owner obtains proposals from a plumber registered and bonded with the District and local building authority.
 If the owner does not submit all of the required information within six (6) months of receiving the Notice of Eligibility, the owner must resubmit an Application for Participation form and the new application will be treated as if it is the first application.

 c.
 Owner arranges and pays for a licensed plumber to complete an RRWRD Clearwater Building Inspection and submits a Clearwater Inspection Form to RRWRD.